The Great Mystery of Jack the Ripper, Part VI

 That calls for investigation.

-Why did Hutchinson, after he had described the man in Astrakhan to Inspector Abberline, describe that man in extreme detail to the press the very next day, which immediately published it, thereby ruining any chance for the police to find the man in Astrakhan?
+Why then did Hutchinson, after he had described the man in astrakhan to Inspector Abberline, describe that man in extreme detail to the press the very next day, which immediately published it, thereby ruining any chance for the police to find the man in astrakhan?

 That calls for investigation.